fleet-sdk/docs/docs/guide/wallet-interaction.md

 EIP-12 API is divided into two parts, the Connection and Context APIs, in the following you can read a short description of both.

+First, it's important to state that all EIP-12 methods are asynchronous, which means they will return a `Promise`.
+So you need to use `await` keyword or `Promise.then()` method to call any of them.

 ### Connection API

 The Connection API is responsible for all connection and wallet info-related methods, such as access requesting and connection state checking.